smartcontractkit/chainlink-solana/docs/data-feeds-cache/README.md

 The data feeds cache (DFC) is a receiver program that is the receipient of the forwarder contract's payload.
 For more information on how this works, please reference the forwarder documentation.

-In general, the Solana DFC has the same features as the EVM DFC:
+In general, the Solana DFC has the same features as a [prior version](https://github.com/smartcontractkit/chainlink-data-feeds-2.0/blob/develop/contracts/src/v0.8/data-feeds/DataFeedsCache.sol) (as opposed to the [latest version](https://github.com/smartcontractkit/chainlink/blob/83ccf038841caaaf97f404d71c585bdd3232cc22/contracts/src/v0.8/data-feeds/DataFeedsCache.sol)).
+You should use the older version as reference:
 1. Configure the decimal reports
-    a. updates permission storage variable(s)
+    * updates permission storage variable(s)
-    b. updates feed config storage variables(s)
+    * updates feed config storage variables(s)
-2. Accept payload from the forwarder via the "on_report" instruction
+2. Accept payload from the forwarder in `on_report` and update the feed report

 However there are a couple differences in the Solana DFC
 1. Does not support proxying, so there is no such mapping to maintain a proxy to a dataIds.
-In this way, it's more similar to an older version of EVM DFC which does not support proxying. (todo: add links)
+In this way, it's more similar to the older version of EVM DFC which does not support proxying.
 2. When updating the decimal report config of a feed, if the specific workflow is no longer referenced, the permission flag account is marked as "stale" and is to be removed in a subsequent instruction.
 3. Support for writing to Solana DF 1.0 legacy store and feeds.
-This can be enabled or disabled depending on the accounts passed in.
+This can be enabled or disabled depending on flags and optional accounts passed in.
-4. We only support decimal reports and not bundled reports (changing product requirements)
+4. We only support decimal reports and not bundled reports (product decision)

 In order to accomodate variable number of feeds being configured and reported to at a time, the Solana DFC relies greatly on implicit accounts in the context (ctx.remaining_accounts).